wakujs/waku/README.md

 Each layout and page in Waku is composed of a React component hierarchy.

 It begins with a server component at the top of the tree.
-Then at points down the hierarchy, you’ll eventually import a component that needs client component APIs.
+Then at points down the hierarchy, you'll eventually import a component that needs client component APIs.
 Mark this file with a `'use client'` directive at the top.
 When imported into a server component, it will create a server-client boundary.
 Below this point, all imported components are hydrated and will run in the browser as well.

 Server components can be rendered below this boundary, but only via composition (e.g., `children` props).
-Together they form [a new “React server” layer](https://github.com/reactwg/server-components/discussions/4) that runs _before_ the traditional “React client” layer with which you’re already familiar.
+Together they form [a new "React server" layer](https://github.com/reactwg/server-components/discussions/4) that runs _before_ the traditional "React client" layer with which you're already familiar.

 Client components are still server-side rendered as SSR is separate from RSC.
 Please see the [linked diagrams](https://github.com/reactwg/server-components/discussions/4) for a helpful visual.